 - Chop the pepper, carrot, and tomato.
 Keep the vegetables separated; they have different cooking times.1 large red bell pepper + 1 large carrot + 1 large tomato

 - Saute: Heat the oil in a large Dutch oven.
 Cook the onions until translucent.
 Add the pepper and the carrot and continue cooking for a couple of minutes.
-Add the tomato, tomato paste, sweet paprika, and sugar and stir for about 2 minutes.3-4 tablespoons vegetable oil + onions + peppers + carrots + tomato + 2 heaped tablespoon tomato paste + 1 teaspoon sweet paprika + 1 teaspoon sugar
+Add the tomato, tomato paste, sweet paprika, and sugar and stir for about 2 minutes.3-4 tablespoons vegetable oil + onions + peppers + carrots + tomato + 2 heaped tablespoon tomato paste + 1 teaspoon sweet paprika + 1 teaspoon granulated sugar

 - Start adding the cabbage as much as it fits in the pot (2-3 batches, depending on the size of the pot).
 Add the dried savory as well.
-Stir well to coat with the rest of the ingredients, and let cook for a few minutes until the cabbage wilts down a bit.cabbage + 1 teaspoon dried savory
+Stir well to coat with the rest of the ingredients, and let cook for a few minutes until the cabbage wilts down a bit.cabbage + 1 teaspoon dry savory

 - Add the rest of the cabbage, stir again, and add just a little water, about 50 ml/ scant ยผ cup.